 The product is intended to be offered to retail investors who fulfil all of the criteria below:

-♦ they expect the movement in the underlying to perform in a way that generates a favourable return, have an investment horizon of the recommended holding period specified in the key information document and understand that the product may terminate early;
+♦ they seek income and/or capital growth, expect the movement in the underlying to perform in a way that generates a favourable return, have an investment horizon of the recommended holding period specified below and understand that the product may terminate early;

 ♦ they accept the risk that the issuer could fail to pay or perform its obligations under the product and they are able to bear a total loss of their investment; and

-♦ they are willing to accept a level of risk to achieve potential returns that is consistent with the summary risk indicator shown in the key information document.
+♦ they are willing to accept a level of risk to achieve potential returns that is consistent with the summary risk indicator shown below

 The product is not intended to be offered to retail clients who do not fulfil these criteria.